muhd-iqbal/staff-app/README.md

 ## Contributing
-Pull requests from company's future IT person / developer are welcome.
+Pull requests from company's IT person / developer are welcome.

 ## License
 For internal use only.
 Heavily catered to the company.